vuejsdevelopers/tutorials/vue.js/vue-js-component-templates/index.md

 ## Which is the best?

 Of course there's no one perfect way, and each should be judged on the *use case* you have.
-I think the best developers will be aware of all the possiblities and have each as a tool in their Vue.js toolbelt!
+I think the best developers will be aware of all the possibilities and have each as a tool in their Vue.js toolbelt!

-> *Get the latest Vue.js articles, tutorials and cool projects in your inbox with the [Vue.js Developers Newsletter](http://vuejsdevelopers.com/newsletter/?jsdojo_id=cjs_cot)*
+> *Get the latest Vue.js articles, tutorials and cool projects in your inbox with the [Vue.js Developers Newsletter](http://vuejsdevelopers.com/newsletter/?jsdojo_id=cjn_cot)*